-U.S. single-family housing starts surge; multi-family segment falters

-LONDON The U.S. dollar fell from a seven-month peak on Wednesday, combining with signs of an easing supply glut to help lift oil prices back towards a one-year high.
+U.S. single-family house building jumps in September, building permits up also

-WASHINGTON U.S. single-family starts surged in September, pointing to sustained housing market strength even as a drop in the construction of multi-family dwellings pushed overall home building activity to a 1-1/2-year low.
+WASHINGTON (Reuters) - The construction of U.S. single-family housing surged in September, though a drop in apartment building pushed overall home building activity to an 18 month low.

+But Wednesday's report from the U.S. Commerce Department also showed building permits jumping last month, suggesting overall residential construction may rise again in the fourth quarter.

+In its Beige Book report also published on Wednesday, the Federal Reserve struck an upbeat note on the housing market, saying residential real estate activity expanded in most districts in recent weeks.

+"Home construction is in decent shape, despite the volatility in the multi-family segment," said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.
+"Activity is growing in the key single-family segment and permit requests are strong."

-Groundbreaking on single-family housing projects, which accounts for the largest share of the residential housing market, jumped 8.1 percent to a 783,000-unit pace last month, the Commerce Department said on Wednesday.
+Single-family housing starts, which account for the largest share of the residential housing market, jumped 8.1 percent to a 783,000-unit pace last month.
 That was the highest level since February.

-A tightening labor market, which is steadily pushing wages higher, as well as low mortgage rates are underpinning demand for housing.
-Single-family starts are also getting a boost from a chronic shortage of previously owned homes available for sale.
+Low U.S. unemployment, slowly rising wages, and low mortgage rates are underpinning demand for housing.
+Single-family starts are also getting a boost from a chronic shortage of existing homes available for sale.

 Overall groundbreaking activity, however, declined 9.0 percent to a seasonally adjusted annual pace of 1.05 million units last month, the lowest level since March 2015.
 It was dragged down by starts for the volatile multi-family segment, which plunged 38.0 percent to a 264,000-unit pace in September.

-But with rents rising at their fastest pace in 10 years, last month's drop in multi-family starts is likely to be temporary.
+Starts for multi-family buildings with five or more units crumbled to their lowest level since June 2013.
+But with rents rising at their fastest pace in 10 years amid strong demand, September's drop in groundbreaking activity could be temporary.

+The Federal Reserve's Beige Book report on business activity nationwide published on Wednesday also noted real estate activity expanded in September and early October.

+The U.S. central bank said some evidence suggested optimism about future growth, though shortages of skilled labor remained a constraint on construction activity in some districts.

 Economists polled by Reuters had forecast overall housing starts rising to a 1.18 million-unit pace in September.
 Last month's decline left overall housing starts in the third quarter well below their average for the second quarter.